 All forms of sexual assault are judged as crimes across the U.S., although the degree of punishment for sexual assault cases, and certain definitions involved in these cases, can vary by state.

 Victims of sexual assault may also file a civil lawsuit against the rideshare company on account of negligence if the assaulter was a rideshare driver.
-Negligence in these cases typically refers to negligent hiring or screening practices.
+Negligence in these cases typically refers to negligent hiring, screening practices, or negligent retention.

-Both Uber and Lyft have faced significant backlash concerning their poor screening, hiring, and training processes—and have funds set aside to compensate for their share of liability in events ranging from rideshare vehicle accidents to harassment and sexual assault.
+Both Uber and Lyft have faced significant backlash concerning poor screening, insufficient background checks, hiring, and training processes—and have funds set aside to compensate for their share of liability in events ranging from rideshare vehicle accidents to harassment and sexual assault.

-Therefore, both the perpetrator of the assault and the rideshare company itself may be held liable for the incident and damages awarded to the plaintiff (sexual assault victim).
+Therefore, both the perpetrator of the assault and the rideshare company itself may be held liable for the incident and damages awarded to the victim.